Topics & Conversations

 Culturally Responsive Engagement

-How can you engage across differences in a meaningful way?
+How can you foster meaningful engage across cultural differences?
 When we work with people that have a different lived experience than we do, many times we employ the Golden Rule - we treat them, like we want to be treated.
 What if, instead we treated them the way, to the best of our ability, we believe they want to be treated?
-Culturally-responsive engagement is all about learning to approach differences in a way that honors them and helps us make meaningful connections.
+Culturally-responsive engagement is all about learning to approach differences in a way that honors them and helps drive authentic connections.